International Early Years

 You will be supported to try out new ways of working, implement different strategies, and evaluate the impact of your teaching on learners' needs in your own setting.

 Delivered as an online course, you will study at a distance, supported by UWE tutors, alongside your work.
-You will attend an additional one to two day community of practice event in China, in either Beijing, Shanghai, Shenzhen or Guangzhou.
+You will attend an additional one to two day community of practice event in China, in either Beijing, Chengdu, Shanghai, Shenzhen or Guangzhou.

 You will need the support of your kindergarten or school to take part, and be teaching regularly as part of your current role.